azu/DBMigrationTestKit/readme.md

 # DBMigrationTestKit

-CoreData Migration testing library.
+Testing CoreData migration library

-- main purpose is testing migration used by `NSEntityMigrationPolicy`.
+- Main purpose is testing migration used by `NSEntityMigrationPolicy`.

 ## Installation